b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

+The above scripture passage could be a rationale for why the LDS church leadership refuses to publish anything meaningful related to their finances.
+I've been able to track down aggregated information, but the stewards over this money seem very averse to [[Audits|external audits]].
+The only modern "official" information I've recently found is the time they paid fines for [[SEC|defrauding the Securities Exchange Comission]].
+Not a good look.

 Most of these notes rely on context from the page on [[Tithing|tithing]], so give that a read if you haven't already.
 This was a subsection of that page, but became long enough that it warrants a page of its own.

 &nbsp;

+Something that I do want to make clear is that the LDS church's charitable efforts and donations are orders of magnitude greater than anything that I do personally.
+They're doing plenty, but please understand that the proportion of donations compared to their available wealth is insulting.
+I am not [a corporation sole](https://en.wikipedia.org/wiki/Corporation_sole) as the LDS church is ([1](https://www.churchofjesuschrist.org/bc/content/ldsorg/legal/pdf/Global-Privacy-Notice-eng-current.pdf), [2](https://newsroom.churchofjesuschrist.org/article/data-incident), [3](https://www.churchofjesuschrist.org/legal/justserve-terms-of-use?lang=eng)).
+Their charitable efforts end up being closer to 5% of their cash flow.
+This is a much smaller number than I had been raised to believe.

+Doing some arithmetic to remove extraneous zeroes, here's an illustration: imagine having $2,930, and proudly announcing that you donated $15... but some unspecified amount of that 15 went back to your own constituents, making your charitable effort self-aggrandizing. $15 is, in fact, 15 more dollars than zero dollars. *It's not nothing*.
+However in this example, $15 is not the problem; it's the remaining $2,915.

+Now that we have an idea of the proportion of money spent on charity (as of 2024,) let's multiply things by `100,000,000` again to bring them back to more accurate figures.
+The church spent `$1,450,000,000` on charity (kind of.)
+That's not the problem.
+I don't know of anyone who would argue that $1.45 billion in charity is somehow bad. *I am not making that argument*.
+The problem is the remaining `$291,000,000,000`.
+No, I don't believe that's 291 billion in liquid assets.
+I do believe that is an offensively high number for any enterprise to exercise sole discretion over.
+I do not believe that an organization with *any* involvement with Jesus Christ would hoarde that much wealth.
+I do not believe that Jesus would be willing to sign off on donating `293,000,000,000 ÷ 1,450,000,000 = 5.1%` of that wealth.

+&nbsp;

+## 2016
+I'll begin with the year 2016 because of the following quote from Deseret News, but afterward I'll focus on more recent events:

 > *In [a lecture given](http://www.deseretnews.com/article/865655946/At-Oxford-Elder-Oaks-says-religions-value-evident-in-refugee-crisis.html?pg=all) last month at the University of Oxford, Elder Dallin H. Oaks of the Quorum of the Twelve Apostles said that each year The Church of Jesus Christ of Latter-day Saints spends about ==$40 million on welfare, humanitarian and other LDS Church-sponsored projects== around the world and has done so for more than 30 years.*
 >